sachinkumar579/restful-web-service/README.md

 1. Download the zip from github
 2. Navigate to lib folder
-3. Open command prompt and run the below commamd java -jar restful-web-service-0.0.1.jar
+3. Open command prompt and run the command java -jar restful-web-service-0.0.1.jar
 4. Open browser and access below endpoints
-  To know the health of the application         http://localhost:8080/health/ Provides more details about the application   http://localhost:8080/info/ A very useless endpoint that does nothing     http://localhost:8080/sayhello/
+  1. To know the health of the application         http://localhost:8080/health/
+  2. Provides more details about the application   http://localhost:8080/info/
+  3. A very useless endpoint that does nothing     http://localhost:8080/sayhello/

  Launching the service from eclipse :